hav4ik/hav4ik.github.io/travelog/_posts/2019-03-01-a-random-visit-to-munich.md

   feature: travelog/images/2019-03-01-munich/featured.jpg
   display: true

-excerpt: "This is, perhaps, my most random and spontaneous trip so far."
+excerpt: "This is, perhaps, my most random and spontaneous trip so far.
+Travelling with no plans, no purpose, no expectations."
 comments: true
 ---